 Take a stroll through Mogo

 Today, the cottages along Mogo’s main street house quirky shops and adorable cafes.
-So if you are looking for a spot of shopping and a relaxing cuppa, in a historic village, Mogo is the place.
+So if you are looking for a bit of shopping and a relaxing cuppa in a historic village, Mogo is the place.
 There is even a Husband Seat outside of Mogo Trading Post complete with a beach umbrella to provide some shade.

 Tours to Explore Narooma Coast

 If you prefer to explore the region on an organized tour, here are the best options depending on your interests and available time:

 As you can see, there is no shortage of things to do in Narooma and in the surrounding countryside.
 The region is packed with spectacular sites, adventurous experiences and chill out options.
 The only thing you’ll wish for is more time in the area.